samishken/lab/Ansible/README.md

 ### Ansible Configuration Files
 - Default location of Ansible Configuration file -> `/etc/ansible/ansible.cfg`
 - when using custom Ansible playbooks for different projects, we add the configuration file in each project direcotry.
 If we don't add the configuration file in the projects then, it'll use the default configuration file.
-- configuration file is separated into different the below sections
+- configuration file is separated into different below sections
 - - [default]
 - - [inventory]
 - - [privilege_escalation]